guaraqe/bindscript/README.md

 - javascript functions and methods must be curried manually;
 - the code being written very often follows a repetitive template.

-While other solutions exist for some of these problems, like `Data.Function.Uncurried` or [easy-ffi](https://github.com/pelotom/purescript-easy-ffi), `bindscript` aims to give an improved experience in all of these aspects.
+While other solutions exist for some of these problems, like using `Data.Function.Uncurried` or [easy-ffi](https://github.com/pelotom/purescript-easy-ffi), `bindscript` aims to give an improved experience in all of these aspects.

-It works by writing a single `.bs` file containing Purescript type definitions and Javascript function bodies or accessory methods, and generate both `.js` and `.purs` files containing the bindings.
+We do this by writing a single `.bs` file containing Purescript type definitions and Javascript function bodies (or accessory methods), and generate both `.js` and `.purs` files containing the bindings.

 ## Usage